alew104/DeleteGBFTweets/README.md

 You can do so at the [Twitter Apps Page](https://apps.twitter.com).
 After that, the keys will be generated and you can place them in `settings.py`.

+# Non-Listener Version
+The non-listener version checks your tweets every two minutes for Granblue Fantasy tagged tweets.
+It does NOT delete backup raid requests.